 Their very presence in public spaces has changed the movement.
 Now, when some women launch general slogans, men are following their lead and chanting alongside them.
 These women are unafraid of being arrested by the police.

 From the first weeks of the movement, feminist collectives have been organizing meetings in major cities across the country.
 Tactics are discussed in French, Arabic or in Darja, the local Arabic dialect.
-Some women wear the veil, others reinterpret the religious norms in their quest for more equality.
+Some women wear the veil, while some make use of this religious norm to demand more equality.
 To grasp what is at stake in Algerian Islamic feminism, see Feriel Bouatta’s recent work.

-Most women are asking for the abolition of the Algerian Family Code, but they do not have a single strategy as to how best achieve this goal; feminist collectives are well aware of the greater risk they face of being accused of dividing the movement.
+Most women are demanding the abolition of the Algerian Family Code, but they do not have a single strategy as to how best achieve this goal; feminist collectives are well aware of the greater risk they face of being accused of dividing the movement.